Supply List for a DIY Pull Out Pantry Unit

 Initially, we were going to have six shelves, but settled on five – given that let us store these taller things.
 So, with the sixth shelf I had already cut, I made a rip cut (lengthwise cut) with the circular saw and used it as an extra support brace for the middle and bottom shelves.

-(Erin here!)
-While Dan was doing all that building, I was crouched on the floor stencilling the white side of the Masonite for the back part of the pantry.
+The next step was stencilling the white side of the Masonite for the back part of the pantry.
 We chose Masonite to keep the unit as light as possible.
 We had it cut to size at the hardware store.

 We decided to make our dowels go ‘through and through’ so that we can remove them for easy cleaning access.